xxxAleksandrxxx/terminal_companion/README.md

 # terminal_companion
 # Description
-That's a simple python app for communication with the ChatGPT API provided by OpenAI directly from terminal.
+It's a simple Python app (use python 3.10.5) for communicating with the ChatGPT API, provided by OpenAI, directly from the terminal.

 **Pros:**
+- Switch model, role, and continue conversation mode on the fly.
+It means that you can start conversation with gpt3.5, then continue with gpt4 and after return back to gpt3.5 🤩
-- different models (gpt-3.5-turbo-0613 and gpt-4-1106-preview up to Jan 2024)
+- Different models (gpt-3.5-turbo-1106 and gpt-4-0125-preview up to January 2024).
-- custom roles
+- Custom roles.
-- continue conversation with seamless switching between models and roles
+- Continue conversation with seamless switching between models and roles.
-- switch model, role, continue conversation mode on the fly
-- simple one-line requests
+- Simple one-line requests.
-- complex multi-line requests
+- Complex multi-line requests.
-- use only requests library
+- Uses as few third-party libraries as possible (third-party: requests; built-in into python 3.10.5:, os, threading, time, re and readline)
-- use API key stored in your environment variables for safety
+- Use API key stored in your environment variables for safety.
-- it has spinner to show that we are waiting for server response and the app hasn't frozen yet 😅
+- It features a spinner to indicate that we are waiting for a server response and that the app hasn't frozen yet.
+- Displays number of total tokens used so you can estimate the price or amount of tokens left in the conversation mode.
-- it has even help feature! 😁
+- It even has a help feature! 😁

-**Cons:**
+**Cons**
 - All the logic, models and roles are stored in main.py file.
 Less mess in the folder and more mess inside the file (up to Jan 2024)
-- Instead of appropriate OpenAI python library it uses simple `requests` library so you need to wait to get the full response from ChatGPT
+- Instead of appropriate OpenAI python library it uses simple `requests` library
+- The are plenty of useless comments in the code (up to Jan 2024) 😅

 **TODO**
 - implement command line style
-  - [ ]  left and right arrows to move between input symbols
+  - [X]  left and right arrows to move between input symbols
-  - [ ]  some shortcuts to move between words
+  - [X]  some shortcuts to move between words
-  - [ ]  up and down arrows to get to commands history
+  - [X]  up and down arrows to get to commands history
+  - [ ]  double-check that "role": "system" with "content": gpt_role for handling the roles is still valid way - up to Jan 2024 I feel like it doesn't work
+  - [ ]  return the whole request that was just sent by pressing up arrow.
+I'm not sure that I really need it... 🤔

 # Installation
 ## Setup environment variable